A Neuroscientist's Go-To Nutrients For Brain & Memory Support

 Polyphenols are a plant-based dietary antioxidant with anti-inflammatory benefits, and they're abundant in berries.
 "Blueberries are great for the protection of chronic disease and brain health," Willeumier tells mbg.

-A 20-year study from Harvard Medical School found that the adults who ate blueberries and strawberries had the slowest rate of cognitive decline.
+A 20-year study from Harvard Medical School found that the adults who ate blueberries and strawberries had the slowest rate of cognitive decline1.
 "They could delay cognitive decline by as much as two and a half years," Willeumier says.

 Because of the blood-brain barrier, foods that protect the brain will also protect the heart, making blueberries a one-stop-shop for vascular health.